Bernard Baruch: Interwar period

 In the 1920s and 1930s, Baruch expressed his concern that the United States needed to be prepared for the possibility of another world war.
 He wanted a more powerful version of the War Industries Board, which he saw as the only way to ensure maximum coordination between civilian business and military needs.
-Baruch remained a prominent government adviser during that time, and supported Franklin D. Roosevelt's domestic and foreign policy initiatives after his election.
+Baruch remained a prominent government adviser during that time, and frequently advised Franklin D. Roosevelt on international finance and foreign policy after his election to the presidency.

 Baruch was also a major contributor to Eleanor Roosevelt's controversial initiative to build a resettlement community for unemployed mining families in Arthurdale, West Virginia southeast of Morgantown.
 The relationship did not stop the congressional Nye Committee from investigating Baruch's role in war profiteering.

 In 1940, responding to pleas to help Harry Truman's shoestring bid for reelection to the U.S. Senate, Baruch provided crucial funding.

 World War II

 When the United States entered World War II, Roosevelt appointed Baruch a special adviser to the director of the Office of War Mobilization.
 His offices at this time were at 120 Broadway.
 Baruch supported what was known as a "work or fight" bill.
 He advocated the creation of a permanent super-agency similar to his old Industries Board.
 His theory enhanced the role of civilian businessmen and industrialists in determining what was needed and who would produce it.
 Baruch's ideas were largely adopted, with James Byrnes appointed to carry them out.
 It is estimated that these policies cut two years off the time taken to produce tanks, bombers, etc. and caught Hitler totally by surprise.
 During World War II, Baruch remained a trusted adviser and confidant of Roosevelt, who in 1944 spent a month as a guest at Baruch's South Carolina estate, Hobcaw Barony near Georgetown.

 In February 1943, Roosevelt invited Baruch to replace the widely criticized War Production Board head Donald M. Nelson.
 Baruch had long coveted the job, and responded that he only needed to ask his doctor if he was healthy enough for the post.
 During the delay, however, presidential advisor Harry Hopkins persuaded Roosevelt that firing Nelson at the army's demands would make him look weak, and when Roosevelt and Baruch met at the White House, Roosevelt declined to discuss the job offer further.